sandeepshakya2019/ISE_1_Frontend/README.md

 **[Backend FinSphere](https://github.com/sandeepshakya2019/ISE_1_Backend)**

-**For Checking Purposes I created a  user with mobile no 9084043946 that doesn't require the OTP for this.
+**For Checking Purposes I created a  user with mobile no 9084043946 that doesn't require the OTP for this you can enter whatever you want.
 If you want to create a new user since we are using free services to send the OTP on mobile number this requires a pre-verification of the number (Twilio service that I am using) so from the above account you can check all the features you want**

 **APK file is also available in the root directory**